NicoloCavalli95horses/KMS-web-testing/content/01 Notes/XXE (XML external entities).md

 ---
-ID: "2025-02-24-09:49"
+ID: 2025-02-24-09:49
 tags:
   - "#definition"
+  - XXE
 ---
 ## Definition

 An XML External Entity attacks is a class of attacks against an application that parses XML input.

 This attacks happen when XML input comprising a link to an outer entity is processed by a flabbily configured XML parser.
 Can lead to:
 - disclosure of confidential data,
 - server side request fake,
 - rejection of service,